The Hidden Costs of Building Your Own Data Masking tool

 In practice, personal data spreads continuously as systems evolve.
 New columns appear in databases, logs capture request payloads, free-text fields accumulate emails and phone numbers, and AI pipelines ingest unstructured content without fixed schemas.
 Discovery becomes a moving target rather than a checklist item.

-Teams end up maintaining scanners, rules, and manual reviews just to keep up.
-This work doesn’t happen once.
-It becomes a permanent operational responsibility that rarely fits neatly into sprint planning.
+Finally, with in house built tools, teams end up maintaining scanners, rules, and manual reviews just to keep up.
+In the long term, this becomes a permanent operational responsibility.

 Hidden Cost #2: Unstructured Data Breaks Simple Masking Logic